-24 POLICY HNTS 22: POLLUTION
+25 POLICY HNTS 23: POLLUTION

-- 24.1.1 The purpose of this policy is to improve air quality, reduce greenhouse gas emissions and protect the environment from contamination through leakages, accidental discharges and litter pollution, especially from plastics.
-Redevelopment provides particular opportunities for improvements. - 24.1.2 The policy is particularly relevant to development involving visitor facilities, traffic generation, car parking, and/or the installation of new heating, fuel storage, plumbing systems and agricultural facilities.
+- 25.1.1 The purpose of this policy is to improve air quality, reduce greenhouse gas emissions and protect the environment from contamination through leakages, accidental discharges and litter pollution, especially from plastics.
+Redevelopment provides particular opportunities for improvements, for example installation of electric car charging points. - 25.1.2 The policy is particularly relevant to development involving visitor facilities, traffic generation, car parking, and/or the installation of new heating, fuel storage, plumbing systems and agricultural facilities.

-POLICY HNTS 22: POLLUTION
+POLICY HNTS 23: POLLUTION

-Development proposals will be required to demonstrate how they will minimise any associated pollution from greenhouse gases, dust, noise, litter, vibration, light, odour, waste, chemical or other sources.
-Taking into account cumulative impacts and mitigation they should not have a negative effect on the community, the natural environment or the ability to deliver ecosystem services now or in the foreseeable future.
+Development proposals will be permitted provided they can demonstrate that due care has been taken to ensure that any associated pollution from greenhouse gases, dust, noise, litter, vibration, light, odour, waste, chemical or other sources will not have a significant negative impact on the natural environment or the community.
+Taking into account cumulative impacts they should not have a negative effect on ecosystem services now or in the foreseeable future.

-Development should follow best practice methods to reduce dust and other pollutants arising from construction and subsequent operational activities.
+Development should follow best practice methods to reduce dust and other pollutants arising from construction and subsequent operational activities and where appropriate, a construction management plan may be requested to show how any possible impacts that may arise from the proposed works will be appropriately identified, managed and minimised.
 Any damage to the surrounding environment (including verges, kerbs, fences, water bodies and vegetation) must be made good.